 When a pre-existing domain name requires a registry to make transitional exception to any of these Guidelines, the terms of that action must also be made readily available online, including the timeline for the resolution of such transitional matters.
 The excepted registrations themselves are, however, not part of this documentation.
 At the end of the transitional period, code points that are prohibited by IDNA 2008 must not be permitted even by exception.

 No label containing hyphens in the third and fourth positions must be registered unless it is a valid A-label, with reservation for transitional action.
 Hyphens in both these positions are explicitly reserved to indicate encoding schemes, of which IDNA is only one instantiation.
 These guidelines are not intended to assist with any other instantiations.

+TLD registries with pre-existing domain names that do not conform to these guidelines should make clear in their registration policy whether registered domain names or currently activated labels, which do not conform to these guidelines, will continue to be published in the TLD zone file.
+Include any timelines related to resolution of such transitional matters.

+Registries should publish any such updated policies or guidance at at publically accessible location on the TLD Registry’s website.

+The registrant of a domain name that is no longer supported by IDNA 2008 should be notified that there may be unanticipated consequences for a user attempting to reach it, and such domain names should be replaced, held, or deleted at registry initiative.

 Format of IDN Tables

 A registry must publish one or several repertoires of Unicode code points that are permitted for registration and must not accept the registration of any domain name containing an unlisted code point.
 Each such list must indicate the script or language(s) it is intended to support.
 If registry policy treats any code point in a list as a variant of any other code point, the variant rules and the policies attached to it must be clearly articulated.